firecat53/networkmanager-dmenu/README.rst

 - Set your dmenu_command in config.ini if it's not 'dmenu' (for example dmenu_run or rofi).
 The alternate command should still respect the -l, -p and -i flags.
 - To customize dmenu appearance, copy config.ini.example to ~/.config/networkmanager-dmenu/config.ini and edit.
+- If using dmenu for passphrase entry (pinentry not set), dmenu options in the [dmenu_passphrase] section of config.ini will override those in [dmenu] so you can, for example, set the normal foreground and background colors to be the same to obscure the passphrase.
 - Set default terminal (xterm, urxvtc, etc.) command in config.ini if desired.
 - If using Rofi, you can try some of the command line options in config.ini or set them using the `dmenu_command` setting, but I haven't tested most of them so I'd suggest configuring via .Xresources where possible.
 - Copy script somewhere in $PATH